 The wines at Piccione Vineyards were tasty and dry – the way we like them!
-The plastic cups they use for their tasting are perhaps a result of changed ways from COVID.
+The plastic cups they used for their tasting were perhaps a result of changing ways because of COVID.
 They’re not very photo-worthy, which is why the image below shows a full glass of wine (Dan’s) and my taste of 2 oz. of wine.
 (It was one of the flight cups that I poured into my wine glass.)

 I ended up craving a glass of cold, slushy wine from that point until we found some more frozen options the following day.

 Hours: Open daily, 12:00pm to 6:00pm (last call at 5:30pm); Closed Tuesdays

 Address: 2364 Cedar Forest Rd., Ronda, NC 28670

 Our afternoon at Raffaldini Vineyards was our favorite stop of the entire weekend.
 If we could only stop at one winery, this would be it for us.
 It reminded us a lot of stopping somewhere like Pippin Hill in Charlottesville.